abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/02-Data-Structures.md

 ## Stacks and Queues

-they made us limit the operations we can do on other data structures like `lists` and `linked-lists`, this is an advantage as to control whoever uses this data-structure performs only their right operations that are efficient
+They made us limit the operations we can do on other data structures like `lists` and `linked-lists`, this is an advantage as to control whoever uses this data-structure performs only their right operations that are efficient

+- They're called: **"linear Data structures"** as they allow us to **traverse** (go through data elements sequentially one by one in which only one data element can be directly reached)
+- here there's no random-access-operations like in `lists`, as we can only reach first or last element

 ### Stacks